The Kraftwerk FAQ »

 The English word "robot" comes from the Czech language, via the translation (in 1923) of Karel Capek's play R.U.R..
 The 1991 version of The Robots, "rabotnik" was changed to "robotnik", but this is not a valid word in either Russian or Czech.

-During the tour in 2004 - 2009, according to fan reports, it has been varied.
+According to fan reports (from 2004 to 2018), the use of languages is varied.
 In Germany and in the German-speaking countries the German version of the tracks, in the English-speaking countries English versions are played, whereas in other countries both German and English occur.
 The projection is changed according to the sung version.

 Some typical Kraftwerk tracks can be heard in a different national languages, especially Pocket Calculator and Showroom Dummies (and some Japanese words in the concert intro...)